Articles

 • Most hospice libraries (50-300 books)

-Start with YourBookNest.com if under 100 books, or consider whether you want to invest time learning Librarika's more complex system for free, or pay $9/month for Libib Pro's simplicity.
+Start with YourBookNest.com if under 100 books, or consider whether you want to invest time learning Librarika's more complex system for free, or pay $9 a month for Libib Pro's simplicity.

 • Under 50 books